 Holistic, Regenerative and Adaptive Land Management:

-n 2012, we took a Holistic Management course which provided us with a foundational philosophy, some practical management skills and a community of mentors to work alongside on a path towards improving our land and livelihood.
+In 2012, we took a Holistic Management course which provided us with a foundational philosophy, some practical management skills and a community of mentors to work alongside on a path towards improving our land and livelihood.
 We want to work beyond the term “sustainability” and instead of maintaining the status quo, we strive to improve and regenerate the health of our soil, plants and biology.
 We want to incorporate grazing ruminant animals and pollinators into that system, and in turn, produce high quality, nutrient-dense and healthy food.
 We employ systems of holistic adaptive grazing with our beef and sheep, and pasture-based beekeeping that involve careful, intentional planning so as to manage our livestock in ways that promote ecosystem health and biodiversity.
 Also, we acknowledge that our land is one Treaty One territory and this further strengthens our resolve to have a responsible role in caring for it.

 Humane and Low-Stress Animal Handling: